bahtiyartan/troia/docs/96AppendixI.rst

 List of Changes
 ---------------

-2019.05.19 - "Reading Transaction Info" title has been added to Transactions section.
+2019.05.19 - New title  : "Reading Transaction Info" to transactions section.
+2019.05.18 - New section: Appendix I